beeb/pancaketrade/README.md

   admin_chat_id: 123456 # enter your chat ID/user ID to prevent other users to use the bot
 ```

+## Updating the bot

+When a new version is released, if you cloned the repository with git, you can simply perform a `git pull` on the master
+branch.
+After that, run the `poetry install --no-dev` command again to update dependencies.

 ## Use docker

 This bot now gets published as docker images on [Docker Hub](https://hub.docker.com/repository/docker/vbersier/pancaketrade).